RoyZ21/MIT-MSMS-Thesis-Real-Estate-Model-on-US-regional-markets/README.md

 # MIT-MSMS-Thesis-Real-Estate-Model-on-US-regional-markets
-This is the model and appendix files for Tianyi Zhang's thesis "Application of A System Dynamic Model on U.S. Regional Real Estate Industry"
+This is the appendix files except for the model for Tianyi Zhang's thesis "Application of A System Dynamic Model on U.S. Regional Real Estate Industry".
+For anyone interested in replicate and build on the work, please contact the author (zhangtianyi2021@gmail.com).
 Two folders are included.
 First is the model used for calibration, which contains the following:

-“Real Estate V2.mdl”: the model.

 “Data V6.vdfx”: the dataset used for calibration.